Honors Seminars - Summer 2019

-The following seminar information is current as of October 24, 2016 and subject to change.
-The summer schedule will be available on RAMweb January 6, 2017 and enrollment begins March 21, 2017.
+The following seminar information is current as of March 1, 2019 and subject to change.
+The summer enrollment begins March 26, 2019.

-HONR292-001 Knowing in Arts and Humanities: "Blessed Are the Peacemakers" - Pam Vaughan Knaus
+HONR 292B-001 – Knowing in Arts and Humanities: “Blessed Are the Peacemaker"

-If you were fascinated (or appalled) by Kristen Stewart’s behavior in the 2012 film “On The Road,” you might want to delve even deeper into the cultural and literary experiences of the Beat Generation.
 The Beat Generation is a term used to describe both a group of American writers who came to prominence in the late 1950s and early 1960s, and the cultural phenomena that they wrote about and inspired.
-This class will explore the influence of the legendary group of American writers who came to prominence during this era who challenged the values of American society after World War II, and paved the way for the counter culture of the 1960s and 1970s.
-We examine the lives and literature of Neal Cassady (Collected Letters), Allen Ginsberg (Howl, Kaddish, America), Jack Kerouac (On The Road), and William Burroughs (Naked Lunch) and other minor poets and poetry that exemplify this generation of writers.
+This class will explore the influence of the legendary group of American writers who came to prominence during this era who challenged the values of American society after World War II and paved the way for the counterculture of the 1960s and 1970s.
+We examine the lives and literature of Neal Cassady (Collected Letters), Allen Ginsberg (Howl, Kaddish, America), Jack Kerouac (On The Road), and William Burroughs (Naked Lunch) and other minor poets and poetry that exemplify this generation of writers..

-We often wrestle with how to put our good intentions more fully into action in ways that will benefit our community as well as enhance our individual lives.
-Volunteering in America is at an all-time record high; however there can often be challenges between making the world a better place and actually achieving it.
-This course empowers students to maximize their potential to serve others through the lens of assisting in alleviating material poverty by investigating theoretical constructs, viewing film documentaries, incorporating fiction reading and practical hands-on experience.
-The call for aid in our world is great–our passion to serve must be greater.
+We often wrestle with how to put our good intentions more fully into action in ways that willbenefit our community as well as enhance our individual lives.
+This course empowers students to maximize their potential to serve others through the lens of assisting in alleviating material poverty by investigating theoretical constructs, viewing a film documentary, fiction reading and hands-on experience.
+The call for aid in our world is great–our passion to serve must be greater..

 Honors Study Abroad Opportunities